 14 Apr Just sharing

-With a sad heart, I sat alone in a crowded restaurant at the Fort Myers airport, waiting for my return flight home after my grandmother’s funeral.
+A year ago, I sat alone with a sad heart in a crowded restaurant at the Fort Myers airport, waiting for my return flight home after my grandmother’s funeral.
 She was 101.
-Carefully ignoring the man and woman eating six inches from my table, I ate my eggs, thinking about my grandmother, who was so generous and gracious.
+While carefully ignoring the man and woman sitting six inches from my table, I ate my eggs, thinking about my grandmother, who was both generous and gracious.

 As the couple packed up their things, the woman next to me paid their bill, pulling out dollar bills from her purse to leave as tip.
 She placed six one-dollar bills on top of the check.